eliman387/Plantify/README.md

 <br>

 ### Features

 - Users will be able to create an account
 - A library list of 50+ common houshold plants
 - A search bar for quickly finding the houseplant you need
 - A way to filter and browse plants by genus/types
 - A way to filter plants based on availability at local stores

 ### Challenges

 - A way to find a good collection of different houseplants
+- Authentican for users
--
+- Care Tips section

 <br>